How To Stop Being Paranoid: Therapy for Paranoia and Mental Health

 Using coping techniques when anxious or fearful thoughts arise

 Taking steps to reduce your anxiety may lead to better mental and physical health.
 It may also cut down on the time you spend worrying about your suspicions.
-Some techniques a counselor might teach you include meditation, guided imagery, and mindfulness, the latter of which has been shown to reduce symptoms of paranoia.
+Some techniques a counselor might teach you include meditation, grounding techniques, guided imagery, and other mindfulness practices, which may bring the mind into the present moment and help reduce symptoms of paranoia.
+Mindfulness and relaxation techniques can also help to build mental resilience and self-awareness.
 You may discover more peace when you practice observing uncomfortable thoughts and watching them pass out of your mind as quickly as they come in.

 How therapy can help you address paranoid or insecure feelings